Anirudh-1805/Model_Evaluation_And_Metrics/README.md

    I wrote code to estimate confidence intervals around my metric estimates, giving a sense of how reliable each performance number is.

 ---

+**P.S.**
+The code files in this repository were developed as part of the AI for Medical Diagnosis course on Coursera.
+All work was implemented and tested using the course’s provided backend environment.